garidium/g-ffl-cockpit/README.txt

 2. We currently support over a dozen distributors and counting..
 3. Fulfillment automation, to automate Drop-shipping Workflow
 4. Fulfillment automation includes monitoring distributors for shipping updates, and notifying both you and your customer.
-5. This plugin also supports feeding product to Gunbroker, Gun.Deals, WikiArms, and AmmoSeek
+5. This plugin also supports feeding product to AmmoSeek, Gunbroker, Gun.deals, WikiArms, Armsagora, AmmoBrowser, and GunAmmo.deals
 6. Inventory and Listings are then updated every 20-minutes to ensure quantity and pricing are updated continuously.
 7. Easily set pricing and listing options, along with configuring the inclusion/exclusion of specific items.
 8. Keep your customers updated on the order status with configurable email templates